silviapfeiffer/external-videos/readme.txt

 7. screenshot-7.png : a video page as automatically created by the plugin

 == Changelog ==

+= 0.19 =
+* rename VimeoAPIException to spEvVimeoAPIException to avoid clash with other plugins

+= 0.18 =
+* checked support for WP 3.6.1

+= 0.17 =
+* bug fix on thumbnail option to sidebar widget

+= 0.16 =
+* added thumbnail option to sidebar widget

+= 0.15 =
+* fixed styling of "Add Media" dialog in admin section

 = 0.14 =
 * added bug fix contributed by Chris Jean to query post types